 If you suffered injuries due to another party’s negligence, contact an experienced Columbia, SC, personal injury lawyer.
 An attorney could review the details of your case, help you understand your options, provide insight into the chances of a successful mediation, and offer advice on how to proceed.
 If you go through mediation, your lawyer can help you prepare for the process and can provide legal representation throughout the negotiations.
 If mediation fails or you feel it is not the best option for you, a lawyer can help you prepare a strong case and represent you in court if necessary.

 At Goings Law Firm, LLC, our Columbia, SC, personal injury lawyers are committed to helping accident victims recover the compensation they deserve.
-We have extensive experience representing victims of motor vehicle accidents, slip and falls, and other types of negligence and are dedicated to providing personalized service and aggressive advocacy for each of our clients.
+We possess extensive experience in representing victims of motor vehicle accidents, slips, falls, and other types of accidents caused by negligence.
+We dedicate ourselves to providing personalized service and offer aggressive advocacy for each of our clients.